akihiko47/Parametric-Curves-And-Splines/README.md

 ![curves](https://github.com/akihiko47/Parametric-Curves-And-Splines/blob/main/Images/curves.gif)

 ## Redactor 🖌️
-The editor allows you to see the curve, normals, tangents and binormals.
-You can change the location and reset the control points.
+The redactor allows you to see the curve, normals, tangents and binormals.
+You can also change the location of control points and reset them.
 Redactor is automatically connected to an GameObject that has a `Spline` component.

 ## Usage 🎮